Home Compare CG vs DSFIR.AS

 The Carlyle Group vs DSM-Firmenich: Which Stock Looks Stronger in 2026?

-The Carlyle holds the cleaner structural position, with the lead spread across valuation and profitability.
+The structural profiles are close, with The Carlyle carrying a narrow edge on profitability.
 DSM-Firmenich still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 Trajectory Similarity